 Organisations should clearly define security testing in healthcare to address how staff should interact with technology.
 Where possible, it is crucial to implement two-factor identification to ensure privacy is protected.
 While setting parameters for passwords, be sure they are strong.
-For instance, password should be the combination of alphabets, numbers and symbols.
+For instance, a password should be the combination of alphabets, numbers and symbols.
 Further, one should change passwords every 30 or 60 days.
 It is indispensable to unilaterally apply these techniques across the company- from top management to front-line staff.

 Train staff on the risk and responsibilities

-Organisations should offer comprehensive training to their employees on importance of data security in healthcare.
+Organisations should offer comprehensive training to their employees on the importance of data security in healthcare.
 For instance, staff should be trained to identify regular suspicious email communications that could be dangerous.
-They should be encouraged to reach out to IT staff in case they are skeptical about the email’s authenticity.
+They should be encouraged to reach out to IT staff in case they are sceptical about the email’s authenticity.
 Training should be provided on a regular basis to keep them updated about new threats and security measures.

 An ounce of prevention is worth a pound of alternative

 It is hard to ignore the risk of cyber-attacks, especially when patients’ privacy is at stake.
-By following the above listed tips, organisations can better ensure data security in healthcare and focus on what they do best- serving patients.
+By following the above-listed tips, organisations can better ensure data security in healthcare and focus on what they do best- serving patients.

 Author : Prateek